snowplow/snowplowanalytics.com/_posts/2018-04-19-iglu-r9-released/index.md

 <h3 id="upgrade-igluctl">5.2 igluctl</h3>

-The latest igluctl can be downloaded from [Bintray][igluctl-download].
+The latest igluctl can be downloaded from [here from Bintray][igluctl-download] (download will start).

 The new version, igluctl 0.4.1, doesn't introduce any interface changes over 0.4.0.